 |Cristian Aldea||DOC FEATURE|

 The biggest update is the introduction of CRDs.
 Version 1.7 uses the power of custom resource definitions to bring you more access to the features present in the underlying HAProxy engine.
 CRDs support better validation and control, even before committing changes to your Kubernetes cluster.
 These features strengthen the flexibility and security of your ingress solution.

 Interested in learning more about the HAProxy Kubernetes Ingress Controller?
-Subscribe to our blog!
+Check out our Ingress Controller Documentation & don’t forget to Subscribe to our blog!